venkat2598/GermonyIsCalling_LoginPageAutomationTesting/README.md

 **Selenium With Java** - which is used for Write an web Application  Automation script using this framework.

-**TestNG** - Maintain our testcases,Execution order and run our testcases , Test suite.
+**TestNG** - Maintain our testcases,Execution order and run our testcases , Test suite,Generated testng html Report.

 **Listeners Package** - Listen our test script start to end if any failure in test then  it will automatically take screenshot and also multiple feature is there inside the listeners.